radian-software/prescient.el/README.md

 you type.
 The query is first split on spaces into subqueries (two consecutive spaces match a literal space).
-Each subquery filters the candidates because it must match as either a substring of the candidate or as an initialism (e.g. `ffap` matches `find-file-at-point`, and so does `fa`).
+Each subquery filters the candidates because it must match as either a substring of the candidate, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`, and so does `fa`).
 The last few candidates you selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.

-If you don't like the algorithm used for filtering, you can choose a different one by customizing `prescient-filter-method`.
-For Ivy, you can set up keybindings for changing this value on the fly by customizing `ivy-prescient-filter-method-keys`; by default, you can toggle between substring/initialism matching and regexp matching by pressing `C-c C-r`.

 ## Configuration